The Organizational Structure

 Dealing with Expression of Interest

-• The Department of Civil Aviation must be satisfied that the operation of an aerodrome at the place specified in the application will not endanger the safety of aircraft.
+The Department of Civil Aviation must be satisfied that the operation of an aerodrome at the place specified in the application will not endanger the safety of aircraft.
 The flying operation assessment shall be made prior to assessing formal application.
-If the result of this assessment are positive, formal application can be proceed.
+If the results of this assessment are positive, formal application can be proceed.

 Accessing a Formal Application